Written by Sean McPheat |

 The report discusses the priorities these best companies for leadership and culture are putting at the forefront:

 Many sales managers like to feel they are in control of their sales teams, and this causes an element of micro-management.
+They attend sales management training and come back with the wrong attitude (not from our courses I hasten to add!)

 Yet, the study shows that many of the top 20 companies advocate giving their staff a degree of independence and free-thinking that allows them some semblance of control.